Quick Answer

 - Authorized participants (APs) are institutional broker-dealers (not individuals) who create shares by delivering a basket of underlying securities for a creation unit, and redeem in reverse.

-- Arbitrage by APs keeps market price near NAV; in-kind redemptions avoid forced selling, so ETFs pass through fewer capital gains than mutual funds.
+- Arbitrage by APs keeps market price near NAV; redemptions are typically in-kind, largely avoiding forced selling, so ETFs pass through fewer capital gains than mutual funds.

 - Exchange-listed: trades on major exchanges, liquid, transparent real-time pricing, subject to stock-market volatility.

-- Non-traded: registered with the Securities and Exchange Commission (SEC) but not listed; illiquid, hard to value, 9 to 10% upfront fees, limited or no redemption, and distributions may come from offering proceeds or borrowings rather than real estate income.
+- Non-traded: registered with the Securities and Exchange Commission (SEC) but not listed; illiquid, hard to value, high upfront fees, limited or no redemption, and distributions may come from offering proceeds or borrowings rather than real estate income.

 - Gotcha: "registered" does not mean "listed"; limited liquidity plus high commissions signals a non-traded REIT.